 You can define a more significant task as "5" or "L", for example.
-A huge task may need time to develop a "21" or an "XL".
+A huge task may need a "21" or an "XL".

-The product management and project management community can now be said to have "proven" the convenience of Agile's approaches to estimating time through relative units.
+The Agile product management and project management community can now be said to have "proven" the convenience of Agile approaches to time estimation through relative units.

-The lack of precision in the calculations, informally, can be said to be "offset by tolerance" of sponsors, investors, and clients.
-They are increasingly adopting these flexible approaches and embracing the idea that they do not know precisely how much their project is going to cost, and they are also starting to think in relative terms.
+The lack of precision in the calculations is compensated by the sponsors, investors, and clients.
+They are increasingly adopting these flexible approaches and embracing the idea that they do not need to know precisely how much their project is going to cost, and they are also starting to think in relative terms.
 Half a million, one million, two million.

 Since relativity is the approach of Agile product management disciplines, there is always one fundamental rule and practice in those methods.

 Not everything that is planned as tasks is actually developed and implemented in the project.
-When your product is already "kind of a ready" and is usable, stakeholders and sponsors may, at some point, decide to stop growing it.
+When your product is already "kind of ready" and is usable, stakeholders and sponsors may, at some point, decide to stop developing it.

 Discontinuing development, at some point, is a way to compensate for the lack of accuracy in cost estimation.
 When a product can be considered "relatively ready", it is not necessary for investors or customers to expect all User Stories that are on the Product Backlog list to be completed.
-If the project is planned for $ 1 million and if the product is almost ready by now, and the amount spent is about $ 1 million, there is no problem with discontinuing the development.
-Any improvements and new ideas can always be done later.
+If the project is planned for $ 1 million and if the product is just about ready, and the amount spent is about $ 1 million, there is no problem with discontinuing the development.
+Any improvements and new ideas can always be implemented later.

-When estimating time using relative measurement, we recommend applying numerical values (1, 2, 3, 5, 8, etc.), because planning and estimating development time for more extended periods is easier.
+When estimating time using relative units, we recommend applying numerical values (1, 2, 3, 5, 8, etc.), especially when planning and estimating development time for more extended periods.